4.5

 Bloesems, Forests and hidden Heritage – Streek-GR Haspengouw

 This transparent church, aptly named 'Reading Between the Lines', is a work of art by PIT, designed by the architectural duo Gijs Van Vaerenbergh.
-It symbolizes the decay of the church.
+It symbolises the decay of the church.
 The ten-meter-high artwork consists of one hundred stacked layers of sheet steel in the shape of a church in Loon.
 Thanks to the unique construction, the beautiful Haspengouw landscape remains visible through the church.
 In 2012, this transparent church received the 'Building of the Year' award from the renowned website ArchDaily.
-It was the first time a Belgian project received this honor.
+It was the first time a Belgian project had received this honour.
 Enjoy the view; this is a place with one of the most breathtaking panoramas.

 0